Adequate versus optimum nutrition

 The shortfalls in our diet

-Diet should always come first but sometimes – whether it’s because you’re working late or just incredibly busy – our diet doesn’t cover all of the bases.
+Diet should always come first but sometimes – whether it’s because you’re working late or just incredibly busy – our diet doesn’t cover all the bases.

-If you know your diet isn’t as good or as varied as it should be, due to cutting back on food intake to lose weight, or avoiding certain foods or food groups due to personal beliefs, intolerances or dislikes, a multivitamin and mineral supplement will correct your nutritional deficiencies.
+If you know your diet isn’t as good or as varied as it should be, due to cutting back on food intake to lose weight, or avoiding certain foods or food groups due to personal beliefs, intolerances or dislikes, a multivitamin and mineral supplement can correct your nutritional deficiencies.

 Choose a multivitamin for your age